Lease-to-Own vs. Rent-to-Own Properties

 Are you ready to make some real money moves?

+In a word, yes!
 While some people use the terms rent-to-own and lease-to-own interchangeably, the terms differ in the level of obligation they impose.
-A rent-to-own contract allows the tenant to buy the home they are renting.
-Lease-to-own, also called lease purchase contracts, require the tenant to purchase the home after so many years or after certain conditions are met.
+A rent-to-own contract gives the tenant an option to buy the home they are renting.
+Lease-to-own, also called lease purchase contracts, require the tenant to purchase the home after so many years, or after certain conditions are met.

-That said, rent-to-own and lease purchase agreements can be good alternatives for aspiring homeowners.
-These agreements help those who may have difficulty qualifying for a mortgage or need time to enhance their credit and FICO score to gain loan approval.
+That said, rent-to-own and lease purchase agreements can be good alternatives for aspiring homeowners who want to purchase a home, particularly for those who may have difficulty qualifying for a mortgage, or who need time to enhance their credit and FICO score to gain loan approval.

 The Pros and Cons of Rent-to-Own

-Rent-to-own can be a great option for those looking to try out a house or neighborhood before buying.
-Rent-to-own allows renters to sample the best of both worlds, firmly sitting in the seat of a tenant, with no responsibility for property taxes or maintenance costs on the home, and trying on the role of the owner when considering whether to buy the house at the end of the rent-to-own period.
+For those looking to try out a house or neighborhood before buying, rent-to-own can be a great option.
+Rent-to-own allows renters to sample the best of both worlds, firmly sitting in the seat of tenant, with no responsibility for property taxes or maintenance costs on the home, and trying on the role of owner, when considering whether to buy the house at the end of the rent-to-own period.

-A second downside of rent-to-own is that the pre-set price of the house may look like a bad deal for the renter when it comes time to buy.
-For example, if housing prices fall between the date the rent-to-own agreement is signed and the expiration date, the renter will loathe making good on the sales agreement, reflecting a price that is too high relative to the market price.
-On the other hand, if housing prices rise precipitously, the buyer will rejoice at the immediate equity that will accrue upon sale.
+A second downside of rent-to-own is that the pre-set price of the house might, in retrospect, look like a bad deal for the renter when it comes time to buy.
+If housing prices fall between the date the rent-to-own agreement is signed and the expiration date, the renter will be loathe to make good on the sales agreement, which will reflect a price that is too high relative to market price.
+Of course, if housing prices rise precipitously, the buyer will rejoice at the immediate equity that will accrue upon sale.

 The Pluses and Minuses of Purchase Lease Agreements

-Purchase lease agreements are quite similar to rent-to-own contracts, with many of the same features, pros, and cons.
-For instance, when a tenant seeks to buy a house through a lease-purchase agreement, the tenant and landlord agree to a pre-set sales price for a future date.
-If a lease-purchase agreement is signed on December 1, 2022, and has a three-year lease period and home sales price of $300,000, the renter commits to buying the house at a sales price of $300,000 on December 1, 2025.
+In many ways, purchase lease agreements are quite similar to rent-to-own agreements, with many of the same features, pros and cons.
+For instance, when a tenant seeks to buy a house through a lease purchase agreement, the tenant and landlord agree to a pre-set sales price for the home, at some specific future date.
+As an example, if a lease purchase agreement is signed on December 1, 2022 and has a three-year lease period and home sales price of $300,000, this means that the renter commits to buy the house at a sales price of $300,000 on December 1, 2025.

-One of the biggest potential downsides in a lease-purchase agreement is that the tenant is bound by contract to purchase the home at the pre-set price rather than merely having the option to purchase it.
-In addition, if a tenant does not honor the commitment to buy upon the agreed date, the landlord’s recourse includes the right to take the tenant to court and sue for costs the rental credit does not cover.
+One of the biggest potential downsides in a lease purchase agreement is that the tenant is bound by contract to purchase the home at the pre-set price rather than merely having the option to purchase it.
+If a tenant does not honor the commitment to buy upon the agreed date, the landlord’s recourse includes the right to take the tenant to court and sue for costs that the rental credit do not cover.

 A second downside of a lease purchase contract is that the tenant is often responsible for paying for property taxes and maintenance expenses that would ordinarily be the landlord’s responsibility.
-For instance, if the furnace decided to stop working on the coldest night of the year, you would have to deal with the problem, not your landlord.
+As a for instance, has the furnace decided to stop working on the coldest night of the year?
+That’s now a you-problem rather than a landlord-problem.

 A significant benefit of a purchase lease agreement is the ability for the renter to finish the lease term with a hefty down payment saved, by simply paying rent.
-In addition, the required rent credit for purchase lease agreements can be higher than for rent-to-own, giving the tenant a built-in monthly savings mechanism for their down payment.
+The required rent credit for purchase lease agreements can be higher than for rent-to-own, giving the tenant a built-in monthly savings mechanism for their down payment.

-Additionally, since the tenant has more certainty that they will buy the home versus a rent-to-own property, the tenant might be able to obtain concessions from the landlord.
-These could come in the form of upgraded appliances in the home, or permission to add design flourishes while living as a tenant, more in line with the renter’s tastes.
+Additionally, since the tenant has more certainty that they will buy the home versus with a rent-to-own property, the tenant might be able to obtain concessions from the landlord in the form of upgraded appliances in the home, or permission to add design flourishes while living as a tenant, more in line with the renter’s tastes.

 Define The Details

 Whether you buy a home through a rent-to-own agreement or a lease purchase, details matter.
-Take time to define the rent terms and conditions, purchase price, purchase date, down payment, and rent credit.
-The typical lease purchase or rent-to-own agreement terms is one to three years— long enough for the tenant to save towards the down payment and short enough for the sale price to still be in the ballpark and leave both sides feeling that it is fair on the purchase sales date.
-The incremental payment made towards your down payment, is usually not refundable; however, this should be approached in the spirit of negotiations with your landlord.
+Take time to define the rent terms and conditions, purchase price, purchase date, down payment and rent credit.
+The typical terms of a lease purchase or rent-to-own agreement is one to three years— long enough for the tenant to save towards the down payment and short enough for the sale price to still be in the ballpark and leave both sides feeling that it is fair on the purchase sales date.
+The incremental payment made towards your down payment, is usually not refundable, however, this should be approached in the spirit of negotiations with your landlord.

 Rent-to-own and lease purchase agreements are binding contracts.
-Therefore, any concessions or changes to the agreements should be made in writing rather than verbally.
+Any concessions or changes to the agreements should be made in writing and not verbally.
 Similarly, both the landlord and tenant should hire an attorney to review the agreement before agreeing to be bound by its terms and conditions.

 Was this content helpful?